 CMS Plethysmography Coverage Criteria and Medical Necessity Requirements 2026

-The coverage policy is based on medical necessity tied to specific clinical presentations.
-Medicare covers plethysmography when it's used for diagnostic, preoperative, or postoperative evaluation of peripheral artery disease.
-It's also covered for preoperative podiatric evaluation of diabetic patients, or patients with intermittent claudication or other signs of peripheral vascular disease that bear on their candidacy for foot surgery.
+To meet medical necessity under this coverage policy, the procedure must be used for one of three accepted clinical purposes.
+First, noninvasive diagnostic, preoperative, or postoperative evaluation of peripheral artery disease — in an internal medicine or vascular surgery setting.
+Second, preoperative podiatric evaluation of a diabetic patient.
+Third, evaluation of a patient with intermittent claudication or other signs of peripheral vascular disease that affects candidacy for foot surgery.

 CMS Plethysmography Exclusions and Non-Covered Indications